 Indian cuisine is one of the most influential, diverse and flavoursome culinary styles in the world.
 Indian dishes incorporate many spices and seasoning to create an explosion of flavours.
 Though Indian cuisine can vary greatly from the Indian food we get in Australia, it is important to keep an open mind and be adventurous.
-All meals (excluding drinks) are included in our classic group tours, from dinner on the arrival day until breakfast on the day of departure.
+All meals (excluding drinks) are included in our fully inclusive Classic group tours, from the breakfast on day two until the groups' day of departure.
 Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.

 Dishes served in restaurants on our group tours are varied.
-Some will be vegetable-based with meat mixed in, and a few will be meat-based.
+Some will be vegetable based, vegetable based with meat mixed in, and a few will be solely meat-based.
 Our restaurants are well aware of the western palate - there are plenty of non-spiced options.

-When eating meals on group tours, you will usually be seated around a large table with other tour members.
-Dishes will be served in the traditional 'family style'; meaning that various dishes will be laid out in the centre of the table.
+When eating meals on group tours, you will be seated around a circular table with other tour members.
+Dishes will be served in the traditional 'family style'; meaning that various dishes will be laid out in the centre of the table top.
 These dishes are intended to be shared amongst the group - there is always more than enough to feed everybody.

-Please read your travel guide, which you will receive with your final documents for more information about eating in India.
+Please read your travel guide which you will receive with your final documents for more information about eating in India.
 We recommend that when it comes to Indian food, you stay open minded and try to be adventurous!